 The training curves in Fig.~\ref{fig:doyle-example-traincurve} show that the Youla-REN policies consistently outperform the Residual-RENs and smoothly converge to a near-optimal final cost.
 In contrast, the Residual-RENs never approach the optimal LQG cost and yield large variance during training.
 We found that the Residual-RENs were highly sensitive to the learning rate, with slightly smaller values resulting in almost no improvement over the base controller, while larger values lead to even greater fluctuations and a worse final cost.
 Since the true optimal policy is near the boundary of the stabilizing controller set, it is common to encounter unstable Residual-REN policies during training (e.g., at epoch 687 in the top panel of Fig.~\ref{fig:doyle-example-rollouts}).
 This is not possible with the Youla-REN due to its built-in stability guarantees.

 We also compare the long-term test performance of each policy architecture in Fig.~\ref{fig:doyle-example-rollouts}.
-Testing Residual-RENs at epochs 1500 and 4000, the policies appears to stabilize the closed-loop system \textit{over the training horizon} (i.e., the cost is less than the base cost).
-However, rolling out these policies over longer horizons reveals unstable responses.
-The Youla-REN demonstrates consistently strong performance over long-term horizons at all stages during and after training.
+Examining Residual-RENs at training epochs 1500 and 4000, the policies appear to stabilize the closed-loop system \textit{over the training horizon} (i.e., the cost is less than the base cost).
+However, rolling out these policies over longer test horizons reveals unstable responses.
+The Youla-REN demonstrates consistently strong performance over long time periods at all stages during and after training.